Schemes of Arrangement

 - In addition, an independent adviser’s report which is similar to a rule 22 report may be required (or those matters might be required to be addressed in the rule 21-equivalent independent adviser’s report).
 Situations where such a report is more likely to be required include where there are multiple interest classes of shareholders who will be asked to vote on the scheme.
 Such a report may also be relevant where an offer is made to equity security holders (other than shareholders) which is conditional on the scheme proceeding.

 - The Panel may not require an independent adviser’s report in some circumstances.
-For example, a scheme may exclude a class of shares with a tiny percentage of the company’s voting rights, and this may “affect the voting rights” of the Code company in a very minimal way.
+For example, in the case of an Immaterial Change in Voting Control Scheme.
 In such cases the Panel may consider the effect to be so small that it would not require an independent adviser’s report as a pre-requisite to providing a no-objection statement.

 - The independent adviser must be approved by the Panel for the purposes of providing the report.
 Full details of the Panel’s policy and practice on approvals for independent advisers and reviewing independent adviser reports are contained in the Guidance Note on Independent Advisers.